NickSaulnier/chatui/README.md

 ## TODO

-- Change default theme
 - Create UI for creating and managing conversations
+  - Make delete and rename usable
+  - Add new button
 - Create UI to select API, OpenAI chat completion request params
+  - Add just a few minimal settings at first to get up and running
 - Create loading components/styling for waiting on response
 - Consider any refactors that will make the project/components/styling more general.
 This might involve moving some code to an examples folder, adding the package to npm, and testing with an npm install.
 - Add githooks, lock down main branch
+- Look into adding eslint highlighting in vscode

 Longer Term:

-- Create tabbed layout with navigation bar
-- Create more compelling TopBar component
+- Create more compelling TopBar component?
-- Add support for specifying model/endpoint?
 - Customize and add features to text input/text display?
+  - Code blocks, syntax highlighting, etc.
-- Look into creating a parallel React Native project
+- Look into creating a parallel React Native project, or make a PWA

 ## Available Scripts